 When used in adult dentistry, fluoride treatment not only protects the surface of the teeth from the perils of dental decay, but it’s a benefit when early signs of gum recession are detected.
 This way, the roots of teeth are protected from harmful bacteria.

-If you’re an adult and you’ve started to notice that your gums bleed when you brush and floss, that’s one of the first signs that you should make an appointment for an exam to determine the cause of the bleeding.
+If you’re an adult and you’ve started to notice that your gums bleed when you brush and floss, that’s one of the first signs that you should make an appointment for a dental exam and cleaning to determine the cause of the bleeding.
 Some common contributors include poor oral hygiene, lack of professional dental care, and receding gum tissue.

 Several materials can be used in professional fluoride treatment.
 These include gels, pastes, foams, and concentrated rinses, to name a few.
 When you visit us for your treatment, our dentists will examine your teeth and gums to determine which material best suits you.
 Depending on which is chosen, our dentists will gently apply the fluoride with a brush, swab, tray, or rinse in a pain-free and quick treatment protocol.